TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

     ##      Intercept Aerobic  Age Interaction   Sigma2
     ## var1      5000    5000 5000        5000 1861.592

-1. Generate a kernel density plot for each parameter (using the draws after burnin).
+f.
+Generate a kernel density plot for each parameter (using the draws
+    after burnin).

 ``` r